This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 • When ready to bake, remove dough from the refrigerator.
 Gently turn dough out onto a lightly floured surface and divide into 16 equal pieces.
 For each piece, tuck the edges under until the top of the dough is taught, like a bubble of bubble gum.
 Then place the roll on the floured surface, "bubble" side up, and roll it between your hands in a clockwise motion to tighten up the roll.
 Repeat with each dough piece.

-• Place rolls in 2-3 greased cake pans or 1 greased 13x9-inch pan.
+• Place rolls in 2 or 3 greased cake pans or 1 greased 13×9-inch pan.
 Cover lightly and let rise for one hour.

-• While rolls rise, preheat oven to 425 degrees.
-Bake rolls for 20-25 minutes, until deeply golden on top.
+• While rolls rise, preheat oven to 425℉.
+Bake rolls for 20-25 minutes, until deeply golden on top and the center of the rolls reads 190℉ on an instant-read thermometer.

 Nutrition